keius/Wolfgang/docs/README.md

 **Day 3**: Create the blocks moving according to a song.
 Goals for the day:

 - Build DB on notes and timestamps to create velocity for each block.
-- Build interaction between the blocks and key pressed with piano to keep track of score based on hit/miss, as well as duration.
+- Build interaction between the blocks and key pressed with violin to keep track of score based on hit/miss, as well as duration.

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend.
 Goals for the day: